 While we usually can provide an adequate pool of Adjuncts and Professional Experts, a growing challenge we face is the availability of staff during fire season.
-As drought conditions persist and fire season extends into late November and early December, the availability of instructors as well as "In Service" students tends to diminish in the fall.
-This situation was particularly acute August of 2020 when instructors who are first responders were engaed in protecting Sonoma County from the Walbridge Fire and shortly after the Glass Fire.
-These instructor and students were committed to the fires that have been plaguing Sonoma County.
+As Climate conditions persist and fire season extends into late November and early December, the availability of instructors as well as "In Service" students tends to diminish in the fall.
+This situation was particularly acute the past six year when instructors who are first responders were engaed in protecting Sonoma County from the Walbridge Fire and shortly after the Glass Fire.
+These instructors and students were committed to the fires that have been plaguing Sonoma County.
 The same situation occurred in October 2017 with staff committed to the Tubbs and Nun's fires here in Sonoma County, the Camp Fire in Paradise in 2018 and fires in 2019.
 What saved us from canceling the academy was the comprehensive campus closure that occurred due to the smoke and unhealthy air conditions and have created a few "open" days in the academy schedule which allowed us to make up the hours mandated by SFT to meet the course curriculum.
 The same dilemma applied to the rest of our course offerings.
 For example, after having to cancel several fall "In-Service" classes in 2016 and 2017 due to the long fire season, we purposely scaled back our fall "In-Service" offerings in 2018.
 If this pattern persists, it may also become problematic to operate the fire academy in the fall which would be a "game changer" for the program and the way we operate.
 In March of 2020, we suspended face to face meeting and have gone to a Distance Learning model due to COVID-19.
 It has made instructors that have historically taught in the classroom to branch out and teach classes online.
+The PSTC stays flexible to be able to deliver mandated classes through any conditions as long as approved and safe to do so.